 After attending high school, Dorothy chose a career in nursing.
 This eventually led to her lifetime of living in the Boundary Waters Canoe Area on the international border of the United States and Ontario, Canada.
 She would administer to many, many visitors who were in need of first aid, including tending to wildlife such as Vera the crow pictured here with Dorothy on the Isle of Pines of Knife Lake.

 Dorothy was 23 when she first visited Knife Lake in the Superior National Forest north of Ely, Minnesota, in 1930.
-She came to stay in 1934 to care for Bill Berglund who owned and operated the Isle of Pines Resort.
-Dorothy spent almost all of her time there, only returning to the Chicago area to attend classes required to maintain her nursing certification.
+She came to stay on a more regular basis in 1934 to help Bill Berglund who owned and operated the Isle of Pines Resort.
+Dorothy spent a lot of her time there, returning a portion of some winters to the Chicago area to pick up holiday hospital shifts for extra income and to maintain her nursing certification.

 When Bill passed away in 1948, Dorothy became the owner of the resort.
-She operated the Isle of Pines Resort from 1948 to 1975.
+She operated the Isle of Pines Resort from 1948 until her death in 1986.

 Winter Cabin, which is part of the museum tour

-Many visitors to Isle of Pines remember Dorothy’s flower gardens and the surrounding fences crafted from broken paddles to keep the critters out.
+Many visitors to Isle of Pines remember Dorothy’s flower gardens and the surrounding fences crafted from broken paddles.
 As more visitors donated broken paddles, it wasn’t long before there were brightly painted paddle fences everywhere.
 Dorothy did have one rule: the paddles had to be broken and unusable (though many were sawed in half just for the honor of being placed on her fences).

 Original paddles from fence on display at the museum